 Our criminal justice system needs reform on every level.
-In the U.S. we have 2.2 million people behind bars, and a total of 7 million people under supervision.
-Due to the failed war on drugs and various administration's "law and order" policies, we have perpetuated this "New Jim Crow" of mass incarceration.
-Today, a black man who doesn't finish high school is more likely to end up incarcerated then employed.
-Depending on location, a black man is 4 to 15 times more likely to be arrested for marijuana possession than a white man, despite same rates of usage.
+In the U.S., we have 2.2 million people behind bars, and a total of 7 million people under supervision.
+Due to the failed war on drugs and various administrations' "law and order" policies, we have perpetuated this "New Jim Crow" of mass incarceration.
+Statistically, a black man who doesn't finish high school today is more likely to end up incarcerated than employed.
+Depending on location, a black man is 4 to 15 times more likely to be arrested for marijuana possession than a white man, despite the same rates of usage.
 As a former corrections officer and a former director of a successful anti-recidivism program, I will work for a criminal justice system that is just for everyone.
 Congress must reform our criminal justice by:

-- Increasing funding for programs that support indigent defense, to avoid potential detention for low level offenses, eliminate the criminalization of poverty, promote diversion into substance treatment, mental health treatment, and special courts for veterans and for juveniles.
-We must also allocate funds to reduce incarceration rates and levels, and end the war on drugs.
+- Increasing funding for programs that support indigent defense, to avoid potential detention for low level offenses; eliminate the criminalization of poverty; and promote diversion into substance treatment, mental health treatment, and special courts for veterans and for juveniles.
+We must also allocate funds to reduce incarceration rates and levels and end the war on drugs.

-- Reforming policies that lead to the incarceration of juveniles for minor offenses and subjects them to abuse, neglect, and prosecution in the adult criminal justice system.
+- Reforming policies that lead to the incarceration of juveniles for minor offenses that subject them to abuse, neglect, and prosecution in the adult criminal justice system.

-- Insuring all prisoners are treated humanely and ending blanket sentencing like 3 strikes and mandatory minimum sentencing.
+- Ensuring all prisoners are treated humanely, and ending blanket sentencing like 3 strikes and mandatory minimum sentencing.